jamesmontemagno/Xamarin.Plugins/Settings/README.md

 ```

 #### Create your Key and Default Values
 Each setting consists of a `const string` key and a default value.
-I HIGHLY recommend delclaring these ahead of time such as:
+I HIGHLY recommend declaring these ahead of time such as:

 ```
 private const string UserNameKey = "username_key";